-Net cash provided by investing activities was \$6.0 million in 2010 compared with net cash used by investing activities of \$24.3 million in 2009.
-Investing activities included proceeds from the sale of marketable securities for \$83.1 million and purchase of marketable securities for \$73.6 million.
+Net cash used by investing activities was \$0.4 million in 2011 compared with net cash provided by investing activities of \$6.0 million in 2010.
+Investing activities included proceeds from the sale of marketable securities for \$26.4 million and purchase of marketable securities for \$25.0 million.
 In 2009, the higher level of purchase of marketable securities resulted from the Company's efforts to maximize returns on available funds.
 Consequently, a larger proportion of investments were made in marketable securities rather than short term fixed deposits.
-In 2010, the Company maintained the same investment policy.
-During 2010, marketable securities were sold and purchased to finance ongoing operations.
-A total of \$3.6 million has been invested in property and equipment in 2010, including funding of investments to consolidate our chemistry laboratory at Pessac and create a development laboratory for formulation activities at Pessac as our projects progress into clinical development.
+In 2010 and 2011, the Company has maintained the same investment policy and the sale and purchase of marketable securities are limited to the financing of ongoing operations.
+Net cash provided by investing activities amounted to \$6.0 million in 2010 and included \$3.6 million in the purchase of property and equipment, including funding of investments to consolidate our chemistry laboratory at Pessac and create a development laboratory for formulation activities at Pessac as our projects progress into clinical development.
 Net cash used in investing activities amounted to \$24.3 million in 2009 and the Company invested \$1.8 million in the purchase of property and equipment.
-Net cash provided by investing activities in 2008 amounted to \$0.9 million and the Company invested \$3.5 million in the purchase of property and equipment.

-Net cash used by financing activities was (\$0.7) million in 2010 and included reimbursement of an advance from Oseo, an agency of the French government that provides financing to French companies for research and development, of (\$1.9) million, secured against the 2006 research tax credit.
-In 2010 grants were received from various government agencies, such as Oseo and the French Ministry of Industry, for a total of \$0.4 million.
-These funds were dedicated principally to investment in various research activities.
-Net cash used by financing activities was \$1.6 million in 2009 and included reimbursement of the advance from Oseo of (\$4.0) million, secured against the 2005 research tax credit, and funds received from different government agencies for a total of \$2.2 million.
-Net cash provided by financing activities was \$8.9 million in 2008 and included an advance of \$8.5 million from Oseo secured against future research and development tax credits.
+Net cash provided by financing activities was \$6.1 million in 2011 and included an advance of \$7.4 million received in the second quarter of 2011 from Oseo, secured against the research and development tax credit of \$7.7 million earned in 2010, funding in the form of grants received from various government agencies, for a total of \$0.4 million and reimbursement of an advance from Oseo of (\$1.9) million, secured against the 2007 research tax credit.
+Net cash used by financing activities was (\$0.8) million in 2010 and included reimbursement of an advance from Oseo, of (\$1.9) million, secured against the 2006 research tax credit and grants received from various government agencies, for a total of \$0.4 million.
+Net cash used by financing activities was \$1.6 million in 2009 and included reimbursement of the advance from Oseo of (\$4.0) million, secured against the 2005 research tax credit, and funds received from different government agencies for a total of \$2.2 million